JCWasmx86/mesonlsp/Docs/PackageInstall.md

 # Install from package manager repo.
-If you don't use Fedora 37 or ArchLinux, you have to [compile from source](SourceInstall.md).
+If you don't use Ubuntu, Debian, Fedora 37/38 or ArchLinux, you have to [compile from source](SourceInstall.md).
 ## AUR
 Simply install [this AUR package](https://aur.archlinux.org/packages/swift-mesonlsp)
 ## COPR (Fedora)